-TRAC Toggle
+TRAC Toggle-

 The TRAC toggle selects the type of ground mineral rejection (ground balance) and automatic tracking to ground mineral changes best suited to the specific area.
-Three different positions each for a specific ground condition (ground type) are provided.
+Three different positions for a specific ground condition (ground type) are provided.

 The Ground position is used for normal or typical ground conditions.
-In this position the MXT will quickly compensate for ground minerals in a few pumps of the search coil over the ground being searched and quickly (automatically) track to any ground changes as you sweep the search coil during searching.
+In this position the MXT Pro will quickly compensate for ground minerals in a few pumps of the search coil over the ground being searched and automatically track to any ground changes as you sweep the search coil during searching.
 For most operators the Ground position will be used for over 90% of your searching conditions.

 The Lock position monitors, however, doesn't track to changing ground conditions.
 Man made iron decomposes to the point of tricking the Ground and Salt position tracking into thinking it is a mineralized part of the ground.
-This can create noise and instability during searching as the tracking system bounces radically up and down the scale, always searching for a good ground rejection setting and is never able to find it.
+This can create noise and instability during searching as the tracking system bounces radically up and down the scale, always searching for a good ground rejection setting and never able to find it.
 This makes it difficult for an operator to recognize worthwhile targets and/or run at the higher performance GAIN settings.
-In these conditions it is recommended to first go to the Ground position and pump the search coil over a clean area of ground representative of the area (free of man made iron) then switch the TRAC control to Lock.
+In these conditions it is recommended to first go to the Ground or Salt position and pump the search coil over a clean area of ground representative of the area (free of man made iron) then switch the TRAC control to Lock.
 By doing so stability and success searching these trashy areas will improve dramatically.
-Because ground changes are monitored during Lock, once an operator switches back to either Ground or Salt tracking positions, updates to an appropriate ground setting are virtually instantaneous.
+Because ground changes are monitored during Lock, pressing and releasing the GROUND GRAB button, or switching back to either Ground or Salt tracking positions, updates to the appropriate ground setting (ongoing tracking) are virtually instantaneous.

 Another example of when Lock would be used is if a particular mineralized rock or patch creates difficulties in searching an area.
-A hard rock mine for example with a low mineralized base rock and random high mineralized rocks or patches.
+A hard rock mine for example with a low mineralized quartz based rock and random high-mineralized magnetite rocks or patches.
 Place the TRAC control in the Ground position and balance "pump the search coil" over a representative sample of the high mineral rock or patches.
-Then Lock in that ground rejection setting "place the TRAC control in the Lock position".
+Then Lock in that ground rejection setting "place the TRAC control in the Control in the Lock position".
 The entire area can then be searched without the distraction of the inconsistencies the high mineral patches create.